I offer a safe, non-judgemental and supportive space where no problem is too big, too small or too embarrassing.

 Another key benefit, is that hypno-psychotherapy can often bring desired outcomes more swiftly than traditional talking therapies.

 By the end of our first session we will have a good idea of what’s needed and we will agree a plan together.

 There is no such thing as a typical case.
 But I appreciate it is helpful to at least have an idea of how many sessions our work might involve.

 Speaking generally, I would say one of the following applies to most of my clients:

 A brief, specific and solution focused engagement.

-Typical examples would be smoking cessation, fears and phobias, strategies and clear thinking regarding a current life situation and achieving the best mindset for an imminent event such as a job interview, driving test, exam or presentation.
+Typical examples would be anxiety, fears and phobias, feeling stuck, strategies and clear thinking regarding a current life situation and achieving the best mindset for an imminent event such as a job interview, driving test, exam or presentation.